-(8) Exception:
+(1) Exception:

-- (a) Except as provided in subdivision (b), this division does not apply to a project if all of the following criteria are met: - 1.
+- (a) Except as provided in subdivision (b), CEQA does not apply to a project if all of the following criteria are met: - 1.
 The project is a residential project on an infill site. - 2.
 The project is located within an urbanized area. - 3.
-The project satisfies the criteria of Section 21159.21. - 4.
+The project satisfies the criteria of Section 21159.21, described above in Section A. - 4.
 Within five years of the date that the application for the project is deemed complete pursuant to Section 65943 of the Government Code, community-level environmental review was certified or adopted. - 5.
 The site of the project is not more than four acres in total area. - 6.
 The project does not contain more than 100 residential units. - 7.
-Either of the following criteria are met: - a.
-At least 10 percent of the housing is sold to families of moderate income, or not less than 10 percent of the housing is rented to families of low income, or not less than 5 percent of the housing is rented to families of very low income. - b.
-The project developer provides sufficient legal commitments to the appropriate local agency to ensure the continued availability and use of the housing units for very low-, low-, and moderate-income households at monthly housing costs determined pursuant to paragraph (3) of the subdivision (h) of Section 65589.5 of the Government Code. - c.
-The project developer has paid or will pay in-lieu fees pursuant to a local ordinance in an amount sufficient to result in the development of an equivalent number of units that would otherwise be required pursuant to subparagraph (7)(a). - 8.
-The project is within one-half mile of a major transit stop.
+Either of the following criteria (subdivision a or subdivision b) are met: - a.
+(1) At least 10 percent of the housing is sold to families of moderate income, or not less than 10 percent of the housing is rented to families of low income, or not less than 5 percent of the housing is rented to families of very low income.

+(2) The project developer provides sufficient legal commitments to the appropriate local agency to ensure the continued availability and use of the housing units for very low-, low-, and moderate-income households at monthly housing costs determined pursuant to paragraph (3) of the subdivision (h) of Section 65589.5 of the Government Code.

-- 9. The project does not include any single level building that exceeds 100,000 square feet. - 10.
-The project promotes higher density infill housing.
+- b.
+The project developer has paid or will pay in-lieu fees pursuant to a local ordinance in an amount sufficient to result in the development of an equivalent number of units that would otherwise be required pursuant to subparagraph 7.a above - 8.
+The project is within one-half mile of a major transit stop. - 9.
+The project does not include any single level building that exceeds 100,000 square feet.

+- 10. The project promotes higher density infill housing.
 A project with a density of at least 20 units per acre shall be conclusively presumed to promote higher density infill housing.
-A project with a density of at least 10 units per acre and a density greater than the average density of the residential properties within 1,500 feet shall be presumed to promote higher density housing unless the preponderance of the evidence demonstrates otherwise. - (b) The Exemption for Affordable Housing Projects near Major Transit Stops does not apply if any one of the following criteria is met: - 1.
-There is a reasonable possibility that the project will have a project-specific, significant effect on the environment due to unusual circumstances: - 2.
+A project with a density of at least 10 units per acre and a density greater than the average density of the residential properties within 1,500 feet shall be presumed to promote higher density housing unless the preponderance of the evidence demonstrates otherwise. - (b) Notwithstanding subdivision (a) above, the Exemption for Affordable Housing Projects near Major Transit Stops does not apply if any one of the following criteria is met: - 1.
+There is a reasonable possibility that the project will have a project-specific, significant effect on the environment due to unusual circumstances; - 2.
 Substantial changes have occurred since community-level environmental review was adopted or certified with respect to the circumstances under which the project is being undertaken, and those changes are related to the project; or - 3.
-New information regarding the circumstances under which the project is being undertaken has become available, and that new information is related to the project and was not known and could not have been known at the time of the community-level environmental review; - (c) If a project satisfies any one of the three criteria described above in Section 3.13D(8)(a), the environmental effects of the project must be analyzed in an Environmental Impact Report or a Negative Declaration.
-The environmental analysis shall be limited to the project-specific effects and any effects identified pursuant to Section 3.13D(8)(a).
+New information regarding the circumstances under which the project is being undertaken has become available, and that new information is related to the project and was not known and could not have been known at the time of the community-level environmental review; - (c) If a project satisfies the criteria described above in Section 3.12D(a), but is not exempt from CEQA as a result of satisfying the criteria described in Section 3.12D(b), the analysis of the environmental effects of the project in the EIR or the negative declaration for the project shall be limited to an analysis of the project-specific effects of the project and any effects identified pursuant to Paragraph 2 or 3 of Section 3.12D(b), above.